humaidsiddiqui/AWS_Cloud_Practitioner/AWS-global-infrastructure.md

 · Improves performance for a wide range of applications over TCP or UDP · Good for HTTP use cases that require static IP addresses .
 Good for HTTP use cases that required deterministic, fast regional failover

+AWS Outposts
+· Hybrid Cloud: businesses that keep an on- premises infrastructure alongside à cloud infrastructure · Therefore, two ways of dealing with IT systems:
+.
+One for the AWS cloud (using the AWS console, CLI, and AWS APIs) · One for their on-premises infrastructure
+.
+AWS Outposts are "server racks" that offers the same AWS infrastructure, services, APIs & tools to build your own applications on-premises just as in the cloud
+· AWS will setup and manage "Outposts Racks" within your on-premises infrastructure and you can start leveraging AWS services on-premises
+· You are responsible for the Outposts Rack physical security